The Benefits of Having Diverse Survey Respondents

 the product so that you can be sure the results will be accurate and relevant.

-How to keep Survey Respondents Engaged?
+How do you think we could keep Survey Respondents Engaged?

-It is essential to ensure the research study is exciting and engaging, To keep survey respondents engaged throughout a survey questionnaire.
+It is essential to ensure the research study is exciting and engaging To keep survey respondents engaged throughout a survey questionnaire.

 • Keep questions concise and relevant to the research study.